Trigonometry (TV series)

 Trigonometry is a British comedy-drama television series developed by House Productions.
 The first two episodes were previewed at the 2019 BFI London Film Festival.
 It was then showcased at the 2020 Berlinale before premiering on BBC Two on 15 March 2020.
 It was available that summer to stream on HBO Max.

 Premise

-In the late 2010s, A London couple Gemma and Kieran are forced to take in a lodger to make ends meet.
+In the late 2010s, London couple Gemma and Kieran are forced to take in a lodger to make ends meet.
 They take in Ray and the polyamorous triad grows closer than they had expected.